Why Am I Allergic To Cats But Not Dogs? [Explained]

 At some point, most of us have undoubtedly experienced spells of runny noses, watery eyes, and sneezing.
 But why do we think of this?
 The reason for all of this is that your immune system thinks that the body is being attacked by something innocuous.

 Any chemical that “attacks” can cause an allergy.
-When this allergen is present, the immune system makes antibodies in an effort to neutralise the threat.
+When this allergen is present, the immune system makes antibodies in an effort to neutralize the threat.
 As we all too well know, these antibodies cause allergy symptoms in the same manner as the body would if it were fighting actual viruses.

 Pet allergies are caused by proteins found in the pet’s saliva, urine, and dander (dead skin cells).
 In addition, it may carry other allergens such as dust mites, mold, and pollen.
 These proteins cause allergy symptoms when they get in your airways, nose, mouth, or on your skin.